swarmpit/swarmpit/README.md

 * app - Swarmpit
 * [agent](https://github.com/swarmpit/agent) - Swarmpit agent
 * db - CouchDB (Application data)
-* influxdb - InfluxDB (Application statistics)
+* influxdb - InfluxDB (Cluster statistics)

-Feel free to edit the stackfile to change an application port and we strongly recommend to specify following volumes
+Feel free to edit the stackfile to change an application port and we strongly recommend to specify following volumes:
-driver:

 * db-data
 * influxdb-data

-to shared-volume type of your choice.
+to shared-volume driver type of your choice.
 Alternatively, you can link db service to the specific node by using [constraint](https://docs.docker.com/compose/compose-file/#placement).

 Swarmpit is published on port `888` by default.